Back to Louisiana

 • The amendment text does not explain what R.S.
 15:284(D) and (F) are, so their specific roles are unclear.

 Plain English: The amendment adds a new section (F) to R.S.
-15:284 and changes references to include this new section, also providing a name for the law.
+15:284 and changes references to include this new section, also giving the entire section a specific name.

 • Adds a new part F to R.S.
-15:284 that allows the use of facility dogs by witnesses in certain situations.
+15:284 that allows the section to be called 'Duvall's Duvall and Karissa's Law'.

 Plain English: The amendment to HB126 allows for the use of a facility dog by a witness during certain court proceedings.